The food industry is one of the tightest regulated sectors for legal requirements and safety and hygiene rules.

 For more insights on distance selling, read our blog post: sell online in Europe in six strategic steps.

 Even if you’re using a distributor model, you may need a different party to act as your FBO.
 Not every importer is willing to offer FBO services as they don’t always want to be named on product packaging or deal with technical compliance.
 Plus, distributors can be limited in the areas they can cover and may not have in-depth knowledge of multiple European languages and legislation.
+Managing numerous importers and distributors in different countries can be very time consuming for any brand.

 There are many services a compliance agency can provide to fulfil the role of an FBO.
 These include: